Dolyetyus/PlantAbi-Frontend/README.md

 # PlantAbi-Frontend
-Front-end design of our proposed app using HTML/CSS and JS.
+Front-end design of our proposed app for HCI, PlantAbi using HTML/CSS and JS.

+Contributors: Thadeus Verploegh, Mohamed Bentaher and Musab Oguz.